sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

   consume messages from EventBridge.
 Encryption in transit is required.

-- Optional encryption at rest with the AWS Key Management System, for the error queue, the Step Function state machine, and the log.
+- Optional encryption at rest with the AWS Key Management System, for the error queue, Step Function state machine payloads, and the log.
 This can protect EventBridge events containing database identifiers and metadata, such as tags.
 KMS keys housed in a different AWS account, and multi-region keys, are supported.

 - A retry mechanism and a state machine timeout, to increase the likelihood that a database will be stopped as intended but prevent endless retries.